Table Of Contents

 Some franchises do not offer any territorial protection.
 So, the franchisor may allow other outlets, such as a location owned by a franchisee or a company-owned one, to start working close to your business.
 While it would be reasonable to expect that a franchisor wouldn’t want to “eat their business,” keep in mind that your business still may become subject to encroachment without territorial rights.

 It is essential to understand the contractual rights that apply to your situation at all times.
-A franchise lawyer can review the Franchise Disclosure Document and Franchise Agreement to determine the type of territorial rights you may have.
+A franchise lawyer can review the Franchise Disclosure Document and Franchising Agreement to determine the type of territorial rights you may have.
 You may talk with the franchisor and negotiate higher territorial protections if the franchisor has enough experience.

 Over to You